End of slavery in the United States

-From the late 18th century to the 1860s, various states of the United States allowed the enslavement of human beings, most of whom had been transported from Africa during the Atlantic slave trade or were their descendants.
+From the late 18th century to the 1860s, various states of the United States (and its federal district (D.C.); and territories) allowed the enslavement of human beings, most of whom had been transported from Africa during the Atlantic slave trade or were descendants of people who had.
 The institution of chattel slavery was established in North America in the 16th century under Spanish, British, French, and Dutch colonization.
+As the colonies that would become the United States developed, slavery became especially important to the Southern economy, where enslaved labor was used to produce major agricultural crops.

+The National Park Service explains that slavery also became one of the major issues dividing the country and eventually contributed to the conflict that led to the American Civil War (1861–1865).
 After the United States was founded in 1776, the country split into slave states (states permitting slavery) and free states (states prohibiting slavery).
 Slavery became concentrated in the Southern United States.
 The Act Prohibiting Importation of Slaves banned the Atlantic slave trade starting in 1808, but not the domestic slave trade or slavery itself.
-Slavery was finally ended throughout the entire country after the American Civil War (1861–1865), in which the U.S. government defeated a confederation of rebelling slave states that attempted to secede from the U.S. During the war, U.S. president Abraham Lincoln issued the Emancipation Proclamation, which ordered the liberation of all slaves in rebelling states.
+Slavery was finally ended throughout the entire country after the American Civil War, in which the U.S. government defeated a confederation of rebelling slave states that attempted to secede from the U.S. During the war, U.S. president Abraham Lincoln issued the Emancipation Proclamation, which ordered the liberation of all slaves in rebelling states.
 In December 1865, the Thirteenth Amendment to the U.S. Constitution was ratified, abolishing chattel slavery nationwide.
 Native American slave ownership also persisted until 1866, when the federal government negotiated new treaties with the "Five Civilized Tribes" in which they agreed to end slavery.
-Some argue slavery continues to exist in other forms by the clauses of the 13th amendment.
+Some argue slavery continues to exist because the Thirteenth Amendment contains an exception for people convicted of a crime.

 In June 2021, Juneteenth, a day that commemorates the end of slavery in the U.S., became a federal holiday.